offbynull/learn/Biology/input/input.md

   Unlike how normal offspring DNA gets produced by mixing DNA from both parents, mitochondrial DNA comes entirely from the mother's side.

+* `{bm} Lysosomes` - Compartments full of enzymes that help break down waste products and foreign substances.
+Lysosomes are similar to vacuoles but more often found in animals cells than plant and algae cells.

+  ```{note}
+  According to the material, the evidence that they've been found in plant cells is recent.
+  ```

-* `{bm} Chloroplast` (eukaryotic plant / algae organelle) - Responsible for photosynthesis.
+* `{bm} Chloroplast` (plant / algae) - Responsible for photosynthesis.
 Only available in plant and algae cells, not animal cells.

-* `{bm} Vacuole` (eukaryotic organelle) - Compartments responsible for storage (water, food, waste?) and enzymes that help break things down.
+* `{bm} Vacuole` (mostyl plant / algae) - Compartments responsible for storage (water, food, waste?) and enzymes that help break things down.
 Vacuoles are typically found in plant and algae cells, but may also exist in animal cells.
 The ones in plants / algae tend to be much larger.

   Vacuoles are often responsible for a plant's shape.
 For example, a well watered plant will be upright and spry because its vacuoles are full.
 A plant that isn't as well watered may be sagging down or wilting because the vacuoles are less full.

-* `{bm} Lysosomes` (eukaryotic organelle) - Compartments full of enzymes that help break down waste products and foreign substances.
-Lysosomes are similar to vacuoles but more often found in animals cells than plant and algae cells.

-  ```{note}
-  According to the material, the evidence that they've been found in plant cells is recent.
-  ```

 ## Prokaryotic Cells